Skip to main content

 Configuration

-Happo will look for configuration in a .happo.js file in the current working folder.
-You can override the path to this file through the --config CLI option or a HAPPO_CONFIG_FILE environment variable.
-The config file isn't subject to babel transpilation, so it's best to stay with good old CommonJS syntax unless you're on the very latest Node version.
-The configuration file can either export an object containing the configuration options or an (async) function that resolves with the configuration options.
+Happo looks for configuration in a .happo.js file in your current working directory.
+You can override this path using the --config CLI option or the HAPPO_CONFIG_FILE environment variable.
+The config file doesn't undergo babel transpilation, so use CommonJS syntax unless you're on the latest Node version.
+The configuration file can export either an object containing configuration options or an (async) function that resolves to configuration options.

 apiKey and apiSecret

-These tokens will authenticate you with happo.io.
-It is recommended to never store these tokens in plain text.
+These tokens authenticate you with happo.io.
+Never store these tokens in plain text.
 Use environment variables instead.

 module.exports = {